secorolab/robif2b/README.md

 ### Building robif2b

 Before proceeding with the building, make sure the eternet port name is correct in the script.
-For example, in line 78 of freddy_2_example.c file, modify the value of `state.ecat.ethernet_if` if required.
+For example, in line 78 of freddy_2_example.c file, modify the value of `state.ecat.ethernet_if` if necessary.

-Commands to build robif2b are,
+Build robif2b library

 ```bash
 cd robif2b